manimino/ducks/filterbox/frozen/how_it_works.md

 Of course not -- sorted array intersection is easy.
 There's a great package called [sortednp](https://pypi.org/project/sortednp/) that implements fast set operations on sorted numpy arrays.

-So once we have the object indices for each part of a query, `sortednp.intersect` and friends will get us the final object indices.
+So once we have the object indexes for each part of a query, `sortednp.intersect` and friends will get us the final object indexes.

 ### Wrap up